Ukraine rebounds from Russian barrage, restores power supply

 Power and water were restored in Kyiv, said Serhii Popko, the head of the city’s military administration.
 Popko said that about 30% of consumers in the capital remained without heating and that repair work was ongoing.

-The electricity supply was restored to more than nine in 10 consumers in Ukraine’s northeastern Kharkiv region, local officials said, while power was also restored to a third of consumers in Ukraine’s southern Zaporizhzhia region.
+Just west of Bakhmut, shelling and missile strikes hit the Ukrainian-held city of Kostiantynivka, damaging multiple homes.

+AP journalists in the city saw at least four injured people taken to a local hospital.
+Police said Russian forces attacked the town with S-300 missiles and cluster munitions.

-The Russian onslaught was the largest such attack in three weeks, deploying more than 80 Russian missiles and exploding drones.
+Thursday’s Russian onslaught, much of which took place before dawn, was the largest such attack in three weeks, deploying more than 80 Russian missiles and exploding drones.

 The barrage, which also damaged residential buildings, killed six people and left hundreds of thousands without heat or running water.
 The salvo was noteworthy for the range of munitions the Kremlin’s forces used, including hypersonic Kinzhal cruise missiles that are among the most sophisticated weapons in Russian’s arsenal.